giordebug/verbamanent/docs/source/main_classes/audio_processor.md

 # AudioProcessor API

-`TTS.utils.audio.AudioProcessor` is the core class for all the audio processing routines.
+`tts.utils.audio.AudioProcessor` is the core class for all the audio processing routines.
 It provides an API for

 - Feature extraction.
 - Sound normalization.